t2civ/astropolis_sdk/public/data/tables/README.md

 ## resource_classes.tsv

-Categories for GUI tabs: Energy, Ores, Volatiles, etc.
+Categories for GUI sub-subpanel tabs in the Markets subpanel: Energy, Ores, Volatiles, etc.

 ## resources.tsv

+Fields:
+* `resource_class` See associated table.
+* `trade_class` Internal enum that affects physical transport mechanics.
-'trade_unit' is the quantity for 'price', the unit used for GUI display and the unit for internal representation in the Inventory object.
+* `trade_unit` is the quantity for `start_price` and related GUI items (price, bid, ask), and sets the minimum quantity in internal trade mechanics.
-'start_price' is on Earth only.
+* `start_price` Rough Earth values in 2010 for sim start.

 #### ELECTRICITY